teo-tsirpanis/Farkle/docsrc/content/the-precompiler.md

 ### Preparing the your code

 Let's say you have a very complicated designtime Farkle that you want its grammar to be precompiled.
 The first thing to do is to use the `RuntimeFarkle.markForPrecompile` function.
-Here's an example in both F# and C#:
+In F# it can be done by applying a the `RuntimeFarkle.markForPrecompile` function at the end of your designtime Farkle:

 ``` fsharp
 open Farkle;